iamkevinzhao/lets_solve_these/box_stacking_problem/README.md

 **Description:**

-The result of each test case, namely the maximum height of stacking, is printed after the `#test id` .
+The result of each test case, namely the maximum height of stacking, is printed after the `#case-id` .

 **Note:**

-Above snippets are only intend to illustrate the I/O format stipulation.
+Above snippets only intend to illustrate the I/O format stipulation.
 The result shown in the "Output Sample" is not guaranteed correct.

 #### Restrictions